opensvc/docs.opensvc.com/source/storage.ibmdsflashcopy.rst

 	hmc2 =
 	username = opensvc

-Use dscli commands to create pwfile in /opt/opensvc/var/.
+Use dscli commands to create pwfile in <OSVCVAR>.
 The pwfile's name must be the same as the array.
-For exemple, /opt/opensvc/var/IBM.XXXX-XXXXXXX.pwfile
+For exemple ``<OSVCVAR>/IBM.XXXX-XXXXXXX.pwfile``.

 Example:

 ::

 	dscli managepwfile -action add -mc1 1.2.3.4 -mc2 1.2.3.5
-	                   -pwfile /opt/opensvc/var/IBM.2107-00AAA00.pwfile
+	                   -pwfile /var/lib/opensvc/IBM.2107-00AAA00.pwfile
 	                   -name opensvc -pw xxx